fox1t/qs-to-mongo/README.md

 }
 ```

-Resulting object props (`criteria` and `options`) are usable as parameters to any MongoDB package.
+Resulting object props (`criteria` and `options`) are usable as parameters for any MongoDB driver or ODM.
 For example:
 ```typescript
 import qs2m from 'qs-to-mongo' import { MongoClient } from 'mongodb'